 ● Would you prefer an online or face-to-face meeting?

 ● How far are you willing to travel?

 ● Are you comfortable in large groups, or would you prefer a small group?

 ● Are you looking for actionable steps to follow?

 When you find a support group, it can be wise to go along and see what it is like.
 It’s important to note that it could take a few sessions for you to feel comfortable, but if you still don’t feel like joining in after a while, you may benefit from a new one.

 You also need to ensure that the people in the group are supportive and there for the right reasons.
 If someone ever offers drugs or alcohol to you or says something which concerns you, remove yourself from the situation and inform the group leader.

 Tips for Making the Most of a Support Group

-Support groups can feel daunting and confusing, but they have been proven to aid recovery and help individuals maintain their long-term recovery.
+Support groups can feel daunting and confusing, but they have been proven to aid recovery, as well as rehab centres, and help individuals maintain their long-term recovery.
 It might take a while to settle in, which is entirely normal.
 Try to be as open and honest as possible, participate in group discussions, listen to others, and build relationships with other group members.